AdityaAmanAir/Advanve-Computer-Vision/README.md

-Advanced Computer Vision Techniques with OpenCV
+Advanced Computer Vision Techniques with OpenCV (open @B.Tech : 1st year) Status : Active / On Hold

 This repository contains implementations of advanced computer vision techniques using OpenCV 3 and MediaPipe.
 The code was developed step by step while following tutorials, providing a hands-on approach to understanding key concepts and functionalities in computer vision.
 Features